Does someone need a referral before they come to MemoryCare?

 What type of professionals do you have on staff?

-Our care teams consists of a medical doctor and a social work or nurse care manager.
+Our care teams consists of a medical doctor and a care manager.
 We do not have Neurologists, Psychiatrists, or Neuropsychologists on staff.
 All of our physicians have special training in dementia and have dedicated their careers to the care of older adults with dementia.
 Click here to read our Clinical Staff Bio’s.